surveysolutions/docs/content/headquarters/config/standalone-installation/index.md

 Default version is hosted one, it does not require any configuration but is less secure.
 Other option is to use google recapcha.
 You will need 2 keys from google recaptcha service.
 Navigate to [creation page](https://www.google.com/recaptcha/admin/create) and create new site.
 Use your public DNS name that is configured in survey solutions `BaseUrl` property.
 On creation page select reCAPTCHA v2.
 After creation you will see a page where you can copy site key and secret key.

-To use google catpcha service add following content into your `appsettings.production.ini` file:
+To use google catpcha service add following content into your `appsettings.Production.ini` file:

 ``` INI
 [Captcha]